femas1/eatly/README.md

 [WHAT-I-LEARNED]

 - .env
+- Storing data in localStorage
-- How to store data in localStoragd
+- Storing data as objects in localStorage using JSON.stringify() and JSON.parse()
+- Preventing saving double elements in an array using .some()

 [BUILT-WITH]